Choosing an avian vet

 Bob Doneley BVSc FANZCVS (Avian Medicine) CMAV describes why lab tests are needed.
 "A critically ill patient that needs a correct diagnosis and treatment FAST if it is to be saved, but at the same time it doesn’t give away many clues as to what is wrong.
 So in many cases we have to use lab tests to get a fast diagnosis so as to save your bird."
 A wait an see approach is simply not advisable when treating a fragile, sick bird.
 In fact, getting the correct diagnosis is a matter of life and death for birds.

-A good wellness exam will also include assessing your parrot husbandry skills end coaching you on anything Wellness oriented so that you can provide the optimum care for your feathered friend.
-The doctor and his staff are not judging you, but like any good practitioner oh, their goal is to coach you when the specialized care needs of exotic birds.
+A good vet will also coach you on parrot husbandry wellness routines so that you can provide the optimum care for your feathered friend.
+The doctor and his staff are not judging you, but to be a teacher.

 Whether you're getting routine preventative check ups or not, it's very important to learn the signs for when a bird is not feeling well.
-A sick bird can go downhill very quickly.
+A sick bird can go downhill very quickly, sometimes within hours.

 Often, by the time that you notice our bird is sick, it is really, really sick.
 That's why it is so important that you learn to read your bird's body language that tells you when it is sick.